Six Star Hash at a Glance

 Quality Control Factors

 Achieving six star quality requires attention to multiple variables: starting material quality, processing temperature, agitation intensity, and drying conditions.
 Even premium fresh frozen material can produce lower grades if processed incorrectly.
-Successful producers test small batches first and adjust techniques based on what you think the material requires for optimal results.

 Can six star hash be made from any cannabis strain?